-Market Risk: The value of the Portfolio's investments may fluctuate because of changes in the markets in which the Portfolio invests, which could cause the Portfolio to underperform other funds with similar investment objectives and strategies.
+Market Risk: Changes in markets may cause the value of investments to fluctuate, which could cause the Portfolio to underperform other funds with similar investment objectives and strategies.
 Such changes may be rapid and unpredictable.
-From time to time, markets may experience periods of stress for potentially prolonged periods that may result in: (i) increased market volatility; (ii) reduced market liquidity; and (iii) increased redemptions of Portfolio shares.
-Such conditions may add significantly to the risk of volatility in the net asset value of the Portfolio's shares.
+From time to time, markets may experience periods of stress as a result of various market, economic and geopolitical factors for potentially prolonged periods that may result in: (i) increased market volatility; (ii) reduced market liquidity; and (iii) increased redemptions of shares.
+Such conditions may add significantly to the risk of volatility in the net asset value of the Portfolio's shares and adversely affect the Portfolio and its investments.

-Portfolio Management Risk: The investment strategies, practices and risk analyses used by a Portfolio's manager or subadvisor may not produce the desired results.
+Portfolio Management Risk: The investment strategies, practices and risk analyses used by a Portfolio's manager or subadvisor may not produce the desired results or expected returns.
 A Portfolio's manager or subadvisor may give consideration to certain ESG criteria when evaluating an investment opportunity.
 The application of ESG criteria may result in a Portfolio (i) having exposure to certain securities or industry sectors that are significantly different than the composition of the Portfolio's benchmark; and (ii) performing differently than other funds and strategies in its peer group that do not take into account ESG criteria or the Portfolio's benchmark.